Cinnamon Roll Apple Pie is the shortcut dessert of your dreams—store-bought crust loaded with apple pie filling and topped with a buttery crumble.

 Instructions

-• Preheat oven to 350° F. Unroll pie crust on lightly floured surface.
+• Preheat oven to 350°F. Unroll pie crust on lightly floured surface.
 Brush with butter and sprinkle evenly with cinnamon.
 Roll up tightly and slice into 1/2-inch rounds, like miniature cinnamon rolls.
 Then press evenly into bottom and sides of 9-inch pie plate, making sure there are no spaces between the rolls.

 • Bake until top and crust are golden brown and filling is bubbling, an additional 25–35 minutes (cover top/crust with foil if necessary near the end).
 Remove from oven and cool.

-• Whisk together powdered sugar, vanilla, cinnamon and milk in small bowl to form icing (add more sugar or milk to reach desired consistency).
+• Whisk together powdered sugar, vanilla, cinnamon, and milk in small bowl to form icing (add more sugar or milk to reach desired consistency).
 Drizzle over cooled pie.

 Video

-Nutrition Facts
+Nutrition

-Leave a Comment:
+Leave a comment

 Your email address will not be published.
 Required fields are marked *